|Nursey & Pre-KG||Lower KG||Upper KG||Grade 1|

 - Classes will also be used to strengthen English speaking and provide an opportunity to appreciate the different languages of the school (Tamil/Hindi/Korean)

 This is a crucial time for students to develop a deep interest in and enjoyment of reading.
-This will mainly take place individually but will also include ‘Reading Buddies’ where older students (Grades 1-5) will read out loud to our younger students (Nursery-Upper KG) during Story Time.
+This will mainly take place individually but will also include ‘Reading Buddies’ where older students (Grades 1-4 and Nursery-Upper KG with Kindergarten) will read out loud to our younger students (Nursery-Upper KG) during Story Time.
 This peer-to-peer approach is proven to increase the reading skills of those reading and increase the comprehension skills of those listening.

 This is the first part of our young students’ day and involves a meeting with the Home Room teacher and all other students in the class.
 Students begin by greeting each other and then sharing any interesting news with each other, followed by a group discussion about what has been shared.
 Then there is a group activity, such as reading a poem, that helps children feel united as a group as well as reinforcing literacy skills.
 It concludes by looking ahead to the day.